 Anyway, periodically I get questions about why horses eat what they eat, and whether what they eat is bad for them.
 Here are some answers.

 There’s even research to support the idea that horses with dietary deficiencies don’t seek to correct them (I really like it when there’s research to answer questions).
-In the 1970’s ponies were fed diets that were deficient in calcium.
+For example, in the 1970’s ponies were fed diets that were deficient in calcium.
 Those ponies didn’t eat any more of a calcium-containing supplement than did ponies that had adequate calcium in their diets.
 In another research study, ponies fed a diet lacking phosphorus were given access to several different mineral salts, including those containing phosphorus.
 Those ponies – not nutritionally wise, apparently – actually ate more calcium, which, theoretically, would have made any mineral imbalance worse, since eating more calcium interferes with phosphorus absorption.

 Of course, eating sand is another matter entirely.
 In areas that have a lot of

 Anyway, mostly, when horses eat weird things, it’s not a big deal.
 Horses are curious, and, like young kids, they put their mouths on most anything.
-As long as what they’re eating isn’t directly harmful to them (say, oleander leaves, or feed bags), eating weird things is more annoying, and sometimes destructive, than anything else.
-If your horse is happy munching on a mouthful of shavings, then I say, “Good for him.”
+As long as what they’re eating isn’t directly harmful to them (say, oleander leaves,* rubber fencing, or feed bags), eating weird things is more annoying, and sometimes destructive, than anything else.
+If your horse is happy munching on a mouthful of shavings, then I usually say, “Good for him.”
 Happy is a good place to be.